astrokd/learning-journal/read02.md

 Datatypes, Number, String, Boolean

-Arrays are variables that store more then one piece of information.
+Arrays are variables that store more than one piece of information.

 -  array literal technique (preferred)
     ```CSS